DavidRC-Projects/Rehab_Metrics/README.md

 ![Questions and assessment](assets/questions.png)

 The questions() function guides the user through a structured assessment consisting of six simple questions.
 These questions are designed to collect relevant post-operative information following a knee replacement surgery.
-The collected data contributes to a personalised rehabilitation log of their data.
+The collected data contributes to a personalised log of their data.

 The six questions include:
 1. First Name
-The user is prompted to enter their first name and make the tool more personalised.
+The user is prompted to enter their first name to make the tool more personalised.
 2. Surgery Date
 The user inputs the date of their knee replacement surgery.
 This information is used to calculate how many days have passed since the procedure.
 3. Complications